 - 1) Re-install the factory ECU. - 2) Find the diagnostic connector near the ECU (it is usually white, with a black dust cap).
 It will have six (6) positions, but only four (4) positions will have wires inserted.
 Connect the two terminals together with a piece of wire or a paper clip.
-See Figure 5. - 3) Turn on the key, and observe the speedometer pod.
-The display will show "-Coo".
-If the dash is centered on the C, then it is adjusted properly.
-If it is either high or low on the C, then you'll need to adjust the TPS.
+See Figure 7. - 3) Turn on the key, and observe the speedometer pod.
+The display will show "-Coo" or "-Eoo" (depending on your machine).
+If the dash is centered on the C or E, then it is adjusted properly.
+If it is either high or low on the C or E, then you'll need to adjust the TPS.
+See Figure 9.